Aftermath of the September 11 attacks

 Having occurred early in the twenty-first century, 9/11 is considered to be a turning point in the history of the US, which was in a relatively unchallenged position in global politics since the end of the Cold War a decade earlier.
-George W. Bush, who became US President in January 2001, dedicated much of his presidency to retaliation against the attacks and vast counterterrorism measures, in a series of efforts he dubbed the War on Terror.
-The US government increased military operations, economic measures, and political pressure on groups that it accused of being terrorists, as well as increasing pressure on the governments and countries it accused of sheltering them.
+George W. Bush, who became US president in January 2001, dedicated much of his presidency to retaliation against the attacks and vast counterterrorism measures, in a series of interventions he dubbed the "war on terror".
+The US government established the United States Department of Homeland Security and increased military operations, surveillance, economic measures, and political pressure on groups that it accused of being terrorists, as well as increasing pressure on governments and countries it accused of sheltering them.
 October 2001 saw the first military action initiated by the US.
 Under this policy, NATO invaded Afghanistan to remove the Taliban regime (which harbored al-Qaeda) and capture al-Qaeda forces, invoking its Article 5 for the first time in its history.
 The US government also asserted that the Iraqi government was connected to 9/11.
 These efforts were started with near-universal support from Americans, but have since become the topic of strenuous debate.
 Critics point out that the Afghan conflict has contributed to the destabilization of neighboring Pakistan and Afghanistan has undergone a long war, culminating in the return of the Taliban in 2021.